 At the end of 1917, while Max Gill was in Dorset working as architect on a model farm project, he was invited onto the headstone committee of the Imperial War Graves Commission.
 The alphabet and regimental badge he designed for the military headstone are still used today - perhaps his most enduring legacy.

 The W.H.
 Smith map was commissioned in 1929 by the firm's chairman Charles H. St. John Hornby and director Arnold D. Power soon after W.H.
 Smith had become a private company and it reflects the company's illustrious heritage as the number one stationer on British high streets.
 As well as the bookstalls and branches, it depicts the range of newspaper delivery methods, old and new, used by the firm.
 An Englishman in Paris could buy his daily paper at the W.H.
 Smith branch on the Rue de Rivoli - also shown on the map.
-Perhaps he travelled there on the aircraft The City of Glasgow, depicted over the Channel, which was the first luxury London to Paris service operated by Imperial Airways.
+Perhaps he travelled there on the aircraft The City of Glasgow, depicted over the Channel, which was the first luxury London-to-Paris service operated by Imperial Airways.
 The panel was installed in the W.H.
 Smith boardroom in the autumn of 1931.
 According to Gill's ledger, he was paid £765, around £42,000 in today's money - a small fortune.
+At the sale, the map went under the hammer for £50,000 plus Fees.

 Max Gill died in 1947 and was survived by his second wife, Priscilla (née Johnston).
 The collection of artworks and memorabilia she saved has been displayed in a series of exhibitions around the country in recent years and led to a dramatic upsurge in interest from collectors as well as the general public.